 Just go to dallascityoflearning.org and you are free to explore.
 You can browse by topic or search by a specific interest.
 You can also search for activities by neighborhood or zip code and whether they are in person or online, free or paid by age and by date.

-This program focuses on connecting youth with low- and no-cost learning experiences that cultivate creativity, build social and emotional skills and boost academic achievement.
+Dallas City of Learning focuses on connecting youth with low- and no-cost learning experiences that cultivate creativity, build social and emotional skills and boost academic achievement.
 Learners choose from an array of digital and in-person activities throughout the city that spark their interests and feed their curiosity.

 Reversing learning loss

-Together with the City of Dallas, Dallas ISD, and more than 400 community partners, we connect students to the city’s most valuable out of chool time resources.
+Together with the City of Dallas, Dallas ISD, and more than 400 community partners, we connect students to the city’s most valuable out of school time resources.
 Along the way, we spark imaginations, inspire a drive to learn, and help reverse cumulative learning loss.

-More than 69,000 young people participated in Dallas City of Learning last summer.
 By partnering with the Center on Research and Evaluation at SMU, we are evaluating the quality and effectiveness of this initiative and tracking the year-over-year impact of summer learning for young people who attend Dallas ISD schools.

 Impact of Dallas City of Learning